andrew/ultimate-awesome/README.md

 - [awesome-chatgpt-api](https://github.com/reorx/awesome-chatgpt-api) - Curated list of apps and tools that not only use the new ChatGPT API, but also allow users to configure their own API keys, enabling free and on-demand usage of their own quota.
 - [Awesome-WSL](https://github.com/sirredbeard/Awesome-WSL) - Awesome list dedicated to Windows Subsystem for Linux.
 - [awesome-rnn](https://github.com/kjw0612/awesome-rnn) - Recurrent Neural Network - A curated list of resources dedicated to RNN.
+- [awesome-jellyfin](https://github.com/awesome-jellyfin/awesome-jellyfin) - A Collection of Awesome Jellyfin Plugins, Themes, Guides and More!.
 - [useful-java-links](https://github.com/Vedenin/useful-java-links) - A list of useful Java frameworks, libraries, software and hello worlds examples.
 - [awesome-security-hardening](https://github.com/decalage2/awesome-security-hardening) - A collection of awesome security hardening guides, tools and other resources.
 - [awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI.
 - [awesome-fp-js](https://github.com/stoeffel/awesome-fp-js) - :sunglasses: A curated list of awesome functional programming stuff in js.
-- [awesome-nano-banana-pro-prompts](https://github.com/YouMind-OpenLab/awesome-nano-banana-pro-prompts) - 🍌 5000+ selected Nano Banana Pro prompts with images, multilingual support, and instant gallery preview.
-Open-source prompt engineering library.
-- [awesome-jellyfin](https://github.com/awesome-jellyfin/awesome-jellyfin) - A Collection of Awesome Jellyfin Plugins, Themes, Guides and More!.
 - [awesome-zero-knowledge-proofs](https://github.com/matter-labs/awesome-zero-knowledge-proofs) - A curated list of awesome things related to learning Zero-Knowledge Proofs (ZKP).
 - [awesome-monorepo](https://github.com/korfuri/awesome-monorepo) - A curated list of awesome Monorepo tools, software and architectures.
 - [awesome-mcp-zh](https://github.com/yzfly/awesome-mcp-zh) - MCP 资源精选， MCP指南，Claude MCP，MCP Servers, MCP Clients.
 - [Awesome-Fuzzing](https://github.com/secfigo/Awesome-Fuzzing) - A curated list of fuzzing resources ( Books, courses - free and paid, videos, tools, tutorials and vulnerable applications to practice on ) for learning Fuzzing and initial phases of Exploit Development like root cause analysis.
+- [awesome-javascript-learning](https://github.com/micromata/awesome-javascript-learning) - A tiny list limited to the best JavaScript Learning Resources.
 - [awesome-learning-resources](https://github.com/lauragift21/awesome-learning-resources) - 🔥 Awesome list of resources on Web Development.
 - [awesome-bugbounty-tools](https://github.com/vavkamil/awesome-bugbounty-tools) - A curated list of various bug bounty tools.
-- [awesome-javascript-learning](https://github.com/micromata/awesome-javascript-learning) - A tiny list limited to the best JavaScript Learning Resources.
 - [awesome-split-keyboards](https://github.com/diimdeep/awesome-split-keyboards) - A collection of ergonomic split keyboards ⌨.
 - [awesome-nodejs-projects](https://github.com/sqreen/awesome-nodejs-projects) - Curated list of awesome open-source applications made with Node.js.
 - [awesome-infosec](https://github.com/onlurking/awesome-infosec) -  A curated list of awesome infosec courses and training resources.